programmercave0/programmercave-blog/content/post/Interview-Question-What-are-difference-between-Goroutines-and-Threads.md

 tags:
 - Go
 - Interview-Questions
-title: 'Interview Question: What are difference between Goroutines and Threads?'
+title: 'Interview Question: What are the differences between Goroutines and Threads?'
 toc: true
 ---
 If you're preparing for a software engineering interview, it's important to understand the difference between goroutines and threads.
 These two concepts are related to concurrency, which is the ability of a program to execute multiple tasks simultaneously.
 In this blog, we'll break down the key differences between goroutines and threads in a simple and efficient way.